-In this article, we will explore the requirements, truck types used, safety considerations, rates, and logistics involved in hot shot trucking.
+In this article, we will explore truck requirements, hauling equipment, safety considerations, rates, and logistics related to Hot Shot Trucking.

 Hot Shot Hauling Requirements